ASFHyP3/ingest-adapter/README.md

 # ingest-adapter

-An application for publishing HyP3 output products for ingest into ASF's data catalog
+An application for publishing HyP3 output products for ingest into ASF's data catalog.
+It contains a hyp3 plugin and an application for publishing jobs sent to it from the hyp3 plugin.

 ## Usage